 For the latest information on which EU/EEA nationals may qualify for the ‘Home’ fee rate and Student Finance, please read up-to-date information on the GOV.UK and UKCISA websites.

-Please note: The UK government is introducing an Electronic Travel Authorisation (ETA) requirement for all non-visa nationals coming to the UK for visits of less than 6 months.
+Please note: The UK government is introducing an Electronic Travel Authorisation (ETA) requirement for all non-visa nationals coming to the UK for visits of less than six months.

-From 2 April 2025, all nationals of European Union member states, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland will be required to obtain an ETA prior to travelling to the UK.
-Applications for an ETA open for European nationals from 5 March 2025.
+From 2 April 2025, all nationals of European Union member states as well as nationals of Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland are required to obtain an ETA prior to travelling to the UK as visitors.

 For further information about the ETA, please see our Visitor pages.